KaueSabinoSRV17/kauesabinosrv17/README.md

 Now, i am very happy at a new Job at TMaior LTDA, as a Junior Devops Engineer.

-Also, i'm proud to say that i am starting to contribuite in projects that i use on GitHub.
-The first one is a [Chat GPT CLI](https://github.com/kharvd/gpt-cli)
+Also, i'm proud to say that I have a CLI Tool built in Golang, that I use every day in my Git Workflow.
+It's called [Flower](https://github.com/KaueSabinoSRV17/Flower)

 ## Most Experience with

 - HTML
 - Web Scrapping with Puppeteer
 - Typescript
-- Unit Tests (Vitest)
+- Unit Tests (Vitest and Go Unit Tests)
 - Tailwind
 - MySQL
 - React Projects with React Query, Firebase and React Router